-- a) Publishes weekly House Points totals on the Head's Assembly Notices (Monday) - b) Audits House Points termly, reporting back findings to the Senior Leadership Team and to the Pastoral Care and Welfare Committee. - c) Identifies the ten pupils with the lowest House Point totals and recommends action to the pupil's PHoD or Form Teacher.
+- a) Publishes weekly House Points totals on the CONGO Notices (Friday). - b) Publishes termly results of other House Points Totals, including points specifically awarded for House competitions and events, quizzes and challenges. - c) Audits House Points termly, reporting back findings to the Senior Leadership Team and to the Pastoral Care and Welfare Committee. - d) Identifies the ten pupils with the lowest House Point totals and recommends action to the pupil's PHoD or Form Teacher.